Beyond Aggregates

 |---|---|

-| Modify existing aggregate or add saga | Register new aggregate + decision |
+| Modify existing aggregate or add saga | Register new aggregate + cross-aggregate decision |

-| Coordination infrastructure | Cross-aggregate STATE AS query |
+| Coordination infrastructure | Single STATE AS query across two event streams |

 | Compensation mechanisms | Atomic guard — all-or-nothing |